ClimateWest Forum: Climate Resilient Futures

 About

 As the Canadian Prairie Provinces are projected to continue warming much faster than the global average, the need to prepare and adapt becomes ever more pressing.
 The ClimateWest Forum aims to share prairie-specific approaches to climate action that tap into our unique culture, resources, and potential.
-Sessions will delve into inspiring stories that motivate adaptation actions, as well as knowledge and tools that promote preparedness.
+Sessions delve into inspiring stories that motivate adaptation actions, as well as knowledge and tools that promote preparedness.

 Through sharing knowledge, tools, and stories, the ClimateWest Forum aims to empower people to build resilience in their communities by preparing for the impacts of our changed and changing climate.